zbrckovic/entailjs/README.md

         [a-z][a-zA-Z0-9_]*

 There are some points which are not apparent from the specified grammar:
   - Although grammar requires parentheses around compound expressions with binary infix operator, they can be omitted at the root level.
-For example, we don't have to write `(p -> q)` because `p -> q` is also valid.
+For example, we don't need to write `(p -> q)` because `p -> q` is also ok.

-  - Spaces are generally not significant and can appear anywhere between two tokens.
+  - Spaces are required between tokens where their omission would result in ambiguity (where two conjoined tokens can no longer be recognized as separate).
+Wherever whispace is used it's not significant whether the actual whitespace character is space, tab or a newline.
+Multiple whitespace characters in a row are also allowed and can be used freely to format an expression in a more readable way.

 ## Development